 * U.S. News & Report, Best Colleges Rankings, National Universities

-Do I need a Master's degree to apply to this program?
+Do I need a master's degree to apply to the PhD in Leadership and Change program?

 Yes, all applicants must have a master's degree from a regionally accredited college or university.
 We do not require that applicants have a master's degree in a specific field; we take a holistic approach to application review.
 If you are currently pursuing your master's degree, you can still apply for the program as long as your degree is posted before the doctoral program begins.

 We ask that candidates to our PhD in Leadership and Change program have a minimum 3.0 cumulative GPA from both their master's and baccalaureate programs; however, we review all applications holistically for individuals who show potential for success in our program.
 If you are concerned about your GPA, you are welcome to include a brief "GPA Statement of Explanation" with your application.